MattW0/DaikoPublic/content/Nations/Daicon Kingdom/Towns/Dunmarrow/Quests/Lost in the well.md

     - Quest
 ---

-20 meters deep in the middle of [[Nations/Daicon Kingdom/Towns/Dunmarrow/Dunmarrow|Dunmarrow]].
+- 20 meters deep in the middle of [[Nations/Daicon Kingdom/Towns/Dunmarrow/Dunmarrow|Dunmarrow]].
+- Mineshaft A1 leads to ??

 **Challenges:**
 - **Athletics (DC 12):** Climb down the slick well wall (60 ft).